shalanah/inapp-debugger/README.md

 # Results from Mobile App Tests Using inappdebugger.com

-Table displays latest versions of apps - previous version may differ.
+Table displays latest versions of apps - previous versions may differ.

 ## Android